tanishapatil1234/ai-threat-hunting/APPROACH.md

 - Users can understand and validate query logic
 - Confidence scores help identify uncertain queries

-## Iteration 5: Robust Error Handling and Data Loading
+## Iteration 5: Error Handling and Data Loading
 ### Problem Identified

 Large CSV file loading was slow and could fail.
 No progress indication.
 Index matching for evaluation was fragile.